Footers in a Word document can show:

 Remember - what you do in the footer of section 2 will not affect the footer in section 1 because you have removed the Link to Previous.

 N.B.
 You may also have some other preliminaries such as a List of Tables and/or List of Figures.
 The Roman numeral page numbers will continue on from the Table of Contents as long as the List of Tables and List of Figures remain in Section 2, or if they have their own section and the Link to Previous is not broken.

 The next step in my example is to add a footer with page numbers in Arabic numeral format to the main content pages.

-To add a format in Word:
+To add a footer in Microsoft Word:

 Remember - you have broken the link in this section to the previous section so adding a footer will not affect other sections.

 Footers in your academic writing improves the professional look of your writing, particularly if you have footnotes and/or page numbers.
 You may have other information such as name, file location and copyright information.

 Adding one single footer in your Word document (starting with page number 1) on the first page is quite easy.

 Adding different footers in a Word document require some extra steps.

 These steps are simple to do, and will make your academic and professional writing so much better.